kreattang/Test_maven_travis_ci/README.md

 # Usage
 ## 1. Build
 * Sign in to your user Github account and fork this repo
-* Add a _.travis.yml_ file to your repo to tell Travis CI what to do, commit the changes and push it to your repo
+* Add a _.travis.yml_ file to your repo to tell Travis CI what to do, commit and push the changes to your repo
 ```
 language: java